docker-archive/mta_java_workshop/README.md

 3. Log into your DTR server from the command line.

-	First use the `backend_user`, which isn't part of the java organization
+	First use the `backend_user`, which isn't part of the frontend organization

 	```bash
 	$ docker login $DTR_HOST